 Finding Help on Campus

 Knowing where to turn for help is essential for all graduate students working on their master’s thesis.
-Fortunately, there are a variety of places to find the advice and information you need.
+Fortunately, you’ll have a variety of resources available to find the advice and information you need.

-1. Your first stop for help should always be your committee members since they’ll know the answers to most of your questions.
-Asking a committee member is also the best way to know that you’re getting the right information.
+- Your first stop for help should always be your committee members.
+Asking a committee member is the best way to know that you’re getting the right information specific to your thesis, department, school, and field.

-4. Most graduate schools offer university- and college-wide resources on thesis and dissertation writing.
-The University Graduate School at Indiana University, for example, has a dedicated site for thesis and dissertation writers with a list of valuable resources.
+- Most graduate schools offer university- and college-wide resources on thesis and dissertation writing.
+Graduate School Bloomington at Indiana University, for example, has a dedicated site for thesis and dissertation writers with a list of valuable resources.